Visiting India for the First Time: What Canadian Travellers Should Know

 If you’re joining the 300,000-plus Canadians travelling to India this year, this indispensable guide can help ensure your experience is safe, relatively hassle-free, and thoroughly fulfilling.

 Whether your dream is to catch the sunrise at the Taj Mahal or hike through the Himalayas, India offers some of the world’s most rewarding—and intense—travel experiences.
 Having lived in India for the past 30 years, I’ve witnessed firsthand the disorientation first-time visitors can experience mere moments after touching down.
-But exactly why is this culture shock so common for Canadians travelling to India?
+But exactly why is this culture shock so common for those travelling to India from Canada?
 Let’s look at a few facts that set the stage.

 With that in mind, things happen differently in India.
 Very differently.
 The good news is, a bit of preparation can help you overcome that initial sense of being overwhelmed, and lay the groundwork for a trip that’s truly life-changing.
-Here are some of the things Canadians travelling to India for the first time should keep in mind.
+Here are some of the things to keep in mind when travelling to India from Canada for the first time.

 Canadians need more than just a passport to be granted entry into India.
 A travel visa must be obtained prior to your arrival, accompanied by a passport that’s valid for a further 180 days.
 The good news is, applying for an Indian travel visa is fairly easy (it can be done online), and visas can be granted within a matter of days.

 The quality of health care services in India varies widely across the country, although it tends to be more reliable in urban centres than in rural regions.
 That said, ensuring you’re fully immunized now could save you serious health care headaches after your departure.
-(Here are 8 of the Most Common Travel Illnesses, and How to Prevent Them.)
 Your doctor will likely recommend you get vaccinated for hepatitis A and B, and may offer a prescription for anti-malarial medication.
 You’ll also want to ensure, of course, that you’re up-to-date with your standard vaccinations for the likes of typhoid and rabies, and that you consult the Government of Canada’s website for any travel health notices.

-3. Prepare to carry cash (but bring the plastic, too).
+Prepare to carry cash (but bring the plastic, too)

 According to the International Monetary Fund and the Central Statistics Organisation, India now has the fastest growing economy in the world.
 Despite this, the economy is still quite disorganized and non-digital compared to Canada’s, which means you’ll likely have to carry more cash than you’re used to back home.
 (To discourage pickpockets, it’s a wise idea to invest in a money belt.)
 Even so, major credit cards are still useful when it comes to booking things online (India is the world’s I.T. hub, after all!), and you’ll still be able to swipe your plastic in shops and malls in major cities.
 With that in mind, be sure to notify your bank and credit card providers of your travel plans in advance: there’s nothing worse than trying to withdraw rupees at an Indian ATM only to find your card’s been frozen.